 Owner, Joshi: attorneys + counselors

-Ben Burgess, MA, LLP.
-Ben Burgess is a psychologist with a private practice focusing primarily on high-conflict divorce and parental separation as well as high-conflict child custody and parenting time evaluations.
+Ben Burgess, MA, LLP is a psychologist in private practice focusing primarily on high-conflict divorce and parental separation as well as child custody and parenting time evaluations.
 Mr. Burgess received a master's degree in counseling psychology from Western Michigan University in 2006.
-Since 2006, he has worked in various private practices and currently at the Fountain Hill Center in Gand Rapids.
-In addition, he worked as the office psychologist for the Ottawa County Friend of the Court, where he routinely examined complex cases involving child alienation, intimate partner violence, and other complex child custody and parenting time issues.
-Mr. Burgess' practice has expanded to include parent-child reunification, parent coaching, expert witness testimony, trial consultation, and parent coordination.
+Since 2006, he has worked in private practice and at the Fountain Hill Center.
+He also worked as the office psychologist for the Ottawa County Friend of the Court on cases involving child alienation, intimate partner violence, and other custody issues.
+Mr. Burgess' practice also includes parent-child reunification, parent coaching, expert witness testimony, trial consultation, and parent coordination.